Isabellevdv/isabellevdv.github.io/README.md

 ### Bio
 I am a PhD student at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
 I also work as a research assistant on the ERC-funded [GRIEVANCE project](https://www.grievance-erc.com/).
 The focus of my research is understanding threats of violence by using computational linguistics.
 I aim to develop solutions to better understand and counter radicalisation, extremism, terrorism, and other forms of grievance-fuelled targeted violence.
 I am also interested in improving research transparency within and beyond the field of crime science: check out the [open science seminar series](jdiopen.github.io) I co-organise.

-### News (spring/summer 2019)
+### News (fall 2019)
-- We have conducted interviews with social media companies for our project on human-machine integration for extremist content removal.
-The report is available [here](https://rusi.org/sites/default/files/20190703_grntt_paper_3.pdf) (with Paul Gill, [Stuart Macdonald](http://www.swansea.ac.uk/staff/law/stuartmacdonald/), and [Bennett Kleinberg](https://bkleinberg.net/).
+- Our pre-print titled: _Online influence, offline violence: Linguistic responses to the 'Unite the Right' rally_ is [available](https://arxiv.org/abs/1908.11599) now (with Maximilian Mozes, Paul Gill, & Bennett Kleinberg).
+- We are currently finalising the GRIEVANCE dictionary, a lexicon for the purpose of linguistic threat assessment.
+Have a look at our pre-registration [here](https://osf.io/3grd6/).

 ### Brief CV
 - 2018-present: PhD candidate, Department of Security & Crime Science, University College London, supervised by Paul Gill & [Bennett Kleinberg](https://bkleinberg.net/)